nasseef/cs/docs/GitHub-token.md

 14. In the terminal, when asked for the password click `Ctrl-v` to paste the token you just copied
     > Note the password will not show anything

+15. If you don't want to be prompted for user name and password(token), issue the following command first:
+    ```console
+    git config --global credential.helper cache
+    ```
+    > Next time you use git, you will be asked for the user name and password(token) one more time

+16. If you re-gnerate your token, make sure you clear your cache first by issuing the following commands:
+    ```console
+    git config --global --unset credential.helper cache
+    git config --global credential.helper cache
+    ```
+    > Next time you use git, you will be asked for the user name and password(token) one more time

 That's it.
-You will not be prompted for the password every time you access GitHub from the terminal
+You will not be prompted for the password every time you access GitHub from the terminal.

-If you suspect that someone had access to your token, you can always delete it and generate a new one
+If you suspect that someone had access to your token, you can always delete it and generate a new one.